Wolfram-Creative/MEAN-Framework/README.md

 Includes Zurb Foundation & normalize.css

-index.html and compiled files are located and served from the www server.
+index.html and compiled files are located and served from the www directory.
+If you want to just use nginx to serve your static files, just direct your virtual host to the www directory.
+This will bypass any node server, and you will be using the framework just for your angular app.

 Directions